 The world is re-opening and spirits are high.
 The roaring 20’s have arrived, and FOMO is making a spectacular comeback as people make up for lost time.
 Consumers certainly don’t want to miss out on a shopping opportunity to treat themselves, and score some deals while doing so!
-Amazon’s annual shopping extravaganza took place earlier than ever (June 21st and 22nd) this year and shoppers were ready to spend.
+Amazon’s annual shopping extravaganza, Prime Day, took place earlier than ever (June 21st and 22nd) this year and shoppers were ready to spend.

 To better understand how shoppers were prepping for Prime Day, we surveyed over 21,000 global consumers to learn how they were planning to review, shop, and spend during these days.
 (The results of which can be found here!)

 And in the 24 hours following Prime Day, over 5,000 global consumers from our Influenster community shared how they participated in the retail event this year.
 We also looked at the shopping data from our client network of over 11,500 brands and retailers during Prime Day, and the month leading up to it.